Quick Answer

 Context is everything the AI can't infer.
 Your audience, your industry, what you've already tried, why you need this, what the output will be used for.
 The AI is smart but it can't read your mind — context fills the gap between what you typed and what you meant.

 Constraints are guardrails.
 Word count, tone, format, what to avoid.
 "Under 200 words, professional but warm, no jargon, include a CTA."
 Without constraints, the AI defaults to verbose, generic, safe output.
+The field is evolving too — context engineering is replacing prompt engineering for agent-heavy workflows.

 Key Takeaway